cbrightly/content/nautilus/wiki/exchanges_en.md

 Amateurs can use professional exchanges to make simple trades, though a basic knowledge of trading terminology is required.

-Professional traders can use their exchange's charts or, better still, specialized data tools like those available on Challenger Deep.
-Challenger Deep also offers fast live updates and comparisons between various popular exchanges, as well as the most accurate information on exchange liquidity.
+Professional traders can use their exchange's charts or, better still, specialized data tools like those available on Kaiko.
+Kaiko also offers fast live updates and comparisons between various popular exchanges, as well as the most accurate information on exchange liquidity.

 Note: Exchanges with multiple currencies usually allow trading between BTC and one other currency at a time only, though as platforms become more like the mainstream forex industry, at least one ([Quoine](https://www.quoine.com/)) has begun to offer trading between local currencies without touching bitcoin at all.